 Your biggest obstacle is overcoming the lack of life as well as resources like coal, oil, wood, and oxygen by seeking out renewable sources of energy.

-To help out, the mod swaps out all of the vanilla game’s recipes and technology in favor of ones revolving around common minerals found in the air and seas as well as rare asteroids.
+To assist, the mod exchanges all of the classic game’s recipes and technology in favor of ones revolving around everyday minerals found in the atmosphere and oceans as well as scarce asteroids.